Which Alternatives to Hardwood Flooring Are the Most Sustainable?

 Hardwood flooring is still the leader in premium flooring, and is unlikely to lose its headline status anytime soon.
 However, there is a growing number of alternatives to wood, with varying levels of sustainability.

-For hardwoods, look for products that are approved by the Forest Stewardship Council (FSC) and the Sustainable Forest Initiative (SFI), which certify sustainably managed forests.
-Also consider flooring made with little to no volatile organic compounds (VOCs), and minimal processing.
-Also balance the lifespan of the flooring with the lifespan of the tree.
+For hardwoods, that means you should seek out products approved by the Forest Stewardship Council (FSC) and the Sustainable Forest Initiative (SFI), which certify sustainably managed forests.
+Consider flooring made with low to no volatile organic compounds (VOCs), and minimal processing.
+Balance the lifespan of the flooring with the lifespan of the tree.
 A slow-growth species may last forever, but it also takes forever to replace in the forest.

 As to a few of the hardwood replacements, here is the hierarchy of sustainability, from darkest to lightest green.